spatialaudio/group-delay-of-filters/README.md

-# group-delay-of-filters
+# Numerical Compuation of Group Dely
-Group delay of analog and digital IIR filters
+- group delay of analog and digital IIR filters
+- using the Shpak's algorithm